skip to Main Content

 1976-Proposal Presented

-Peter Edgelow presented a proposal to Kaiser, as a component of his master's degree thesis at San Francisco State University, for a post professional program emphasizing manual therapy, modeled after the Adelaide, Australia program.
+Peter Edgelow presents a proposal to Kaiser Permanente, as a component of his master's degree thesis at San Francisco State University, for a post professional program emphasizing manual therapy, modeled after the Adelaide program in Australia.
 (Photo of Eileen Vollowitz)

 Read more